 Ramen noodles have evolved over 100 years (official records show a ramen shop called “rairaiken” opened in tokyo in 1910 offering bowls of thin-noodle soup with a light soy-sauce flavor).
 Noodle dishes that were brought over from china also evolved into something new, and were combined with the japanese noodle culture.

 Ramen culture quickly spread throughout Japan, and Ramen noodle dishes unique to local regions emerged all over the country.
 For example, in Hakata region (Kyushu Island, which is in southern Japan), one of the most famous Ramen dishes is Hakata Tonkotsu Ramen (an emulsified and rich pork bone soup with thin and hard noodles.)
 In Sapporo (the largest city on Hokkaido, the most Northern Island in Japan), Sapporo Ramen is distinguished by curly relatively thick, yellow noodles in miso-flavored soup, typically featuring corn and a piece of butter.
+Asahikawa ramen in Asahikawa, the second largest city in Hokkaido, has a low water content, has a good crisp texture, retains the fragrance of flour, and absorbs Shoyu (Soy sauce) soup even after boiling, it is easy to get involved with noodles.
 Richness, saltiness, flavor and other characteristics of soup as well as size and texture of noodles vary dramatically from region to region.
 Because there are variations even within the same region (for example, from shop to shop), a lot of details need to be taken into account when talking about a particular type of Ramen.
 So when you tell us what type(s) of Ramen you want to make, please give us as many details as you can.